cgross/bowinst/README.md

 ### Angular Component Support

-When installing a reusable Angular component, if it's `bower.json` includes an `angularModule` property whose value is the name of its declared Angular module then Bowinst will add that for you.
+When installing a reusable Angular component, if it's `bower.json` includes an `angularModule` property then Bowinst will add that for you.
 For example, if you were installing an angular component named `reusableAngularComponent`, it would change this:

 ```js
 angular.module('myApp',[]);